clsaiko/fylkir_powers/README.md

 ### Church Doctrine
 After the Germanic reformation, the law panel will allow the Fylkir to implement various church doctrines.

 Excommunication and Divorce.
 Claims and Money.
 Invasions and defensive religious war aid.
 Crime and Punishment.

-(NYI) - Council voting patterns to support these laws.
-You'll need to ask for support to get them passed.
+Council members will vote for or against these laws according to their stance.

 ### Fylkir Self Decisions
 **Excommunicate** - At the Fylkir's discretion, a follower of the Germanic religion may be excommunicated from the faith.